Well-posedness for Stochastic Generalized Fractional Benjamin-Ono Equation

-The rest of the paper is organized as follows.
-In section 2, some key interpolate inequalities and preliminary estimates are established.
-The section 3 is devoted to bilinear estimate by Fourier restriction norm method.
-We will show the trilinear estimate and local well-posedness of Cauchy problem in section 4.
-The global well-posedness of Cauchy problem is established in section 5.
+\end{Theorem} The rest of the paper is organized as follows.
+In Section 2, some key interpolation inequalities and preliminary estimates are established.
+In the Section 3, we establish bilinear estimate with the aid of Fourier restriction norm method.
+In Section 4, we will show the trilinear estimate.
+In section 5, we prove Theorem 1.1.
+In section 6, we prove Theorem 1.2.

-\section{Preliminaries}
+{ \bf 2.
+Preliminaries }

+In this section, we give some preliminaries which plays the crucial role in establishing the main theorems.

-\begin{lemma} Let $\theta\in[0,1]$ and $W_\gamma(t)u_0(x) =\int_Re^{i(t\phi(\xi)+x\xi)}|\phi''(\xi)|^ {\frac{\gamma}{2}}\mathcal{F}_xu_0(\xi)d\xi$.
+\begin{Lemma} Let $\theta\in[0,1]$, $\gamma>0$ and $U_\gamma(t)u_0(x) =\int_Re^{i(t\phi(\xi)+x\xi)}|\phi''(\xi)|^ {\frac{\gamma}{2}}\mathcal{F}_xu_0(\xi)d\xi$.
 Then where $(p,q)=(\frac{2}{1-\theta},\frac{4}{\theta})$.

-\end{lemma} For the proof of Lemma 2.1, we refer the readers to Theorem 2.1 of \cite{Kenig-1991}. \begin{lemma} Let $b=\frac{1}{2}+\epsilon$, then
+\end{Lemma} For the proof of Lemma 2.1, we refer the readers to Theorem 2.1 of \cite{KPVIUMJ}. \begin{Lemma} Let $b=\frac{1}{2}+\epsilon$, $0<\epsilon\ll 1,$ then

 and